chadrc/simple-expression-language/Readme.md

 ## Sub Expressions
 Sub expressions are denoted by a `#` followed by an identifier and then curly braces `{}`.

-To reference a sub expression later, use the `#` followed by the identifier
+To reference a sub expression later, use the `#` followed by the identifier.
 ```
 // Main expression
 #map_expr {